MustafaBerkPolat/asthma-2019/readme.md

 Before the statistical analysis, missing entries needed to be handled.
 As this project included datasets from numerous sources, the intersection of counties with no missing features was very limited.
 All the cleaned dataframes from the previous step were loaded and joined onto the dataframe containing asthma-related data, dropping counties that don't have any information for either of the asthma-related metrics.
 The end result was 1614 counties (or equivalent units) out of 3240 that had measurements for either ER visits or hospitalizations, 1512 counties with ER visit rate data, 1096 counties with hospitalization data, and 1037 counties with data for both at once.
 For the independent datasets, a simple collinearity test was performed to drop features with correlation coefficients over 0.98, resulting in a total of 47 features dropped.
 Most notably, 17 out of 30 features were removed from the '5yr_demographic' dataframe, and 27 out of 120 features were dropped from the 'svi_2018' dataframe.

 Afterwards, all the datasets were combined into a single dataframe to host the remaining 352 features.
 After this merging, features that were missing from at least 30% of the counties were removed, leaving 281 features.
-The asthma-related hospitalization and ER visit were then excluded, and the remaining features were imputed using the 5 nearest neighbors (KNN) for measures that are likely to be impacted by state-level laws, and multiple imputation by chained equations (MICE) for other features.
-To ensure location data still influenced the MICE model, the state information was encoded into dummies, and the latitude/longitude information from the USCB's gazetteer files was used.
+The asthma-related hospitalization and ER visit were then excluded, and the remaining features were imputed using the 5 nearest neighbors (KNN) for measures that are likely to be impacted by state-level laws by isolating the counties into state groups to prevent nearby counties from other states affecting the imputing, and multiple imputation by chained equations (MICE) for features that are not as likely to be impacted by state-level laws.
+To ensure location data still influenced the MICE model, the state information was encoded into dummies, and the latitude/longitude information from the USCB's gazetteer file was used.
 To identify the 'hard constraint' features to fill in with KNN imputing, a function was defined to select columns containing the following keywords:

  - Health policy-related features:  'medicaid', 'insurance', 'enrollment', 'medicare'
  - Fiscal policy-related features:  'tax', 'spending', 'funding'